Senior Courts Act 2016

 Illustration for Senior Courts Act 2016

 You want to know about the seniority of Court of Appeal Judges.
 They are senior to High Court Judges.
 The President of the Court of Appeal is the most senior.
 You need to understand that other Court of Appeal Judges are senior to each other based on when they were appointed.
 If two or more Judges were appointed on the same day, their seniority is decided by how long they have been High Court Judges.
 You can compare this to the Senior Courts Act for more information.
-The seniority rules help decide who is in charge.
-This is important for the Court of Appeal Judges to know.
-It helps them understand their roles and responsibilities.
+The seniority rules help decide the order of importance among Judges.
+This is important for the Court of Appeal.
+You can learn more about the law and how it works.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.